 • The certification is recognized globally and in many sectors of health care.

-• Meets regulations and requirements specified by OSHA
+• Meets regulations and requirements specified by OSHA for cognitive online training.

 • Can be completed on the student’s timeline, with the possibility of earning certification in hours not days.